lsa-89/lsa-89.github.io/aboutme.md

 layout: default
 ---

+#About me
+Hello stranger!
 My name is Lukas.
 I am from and live in Germany, where I'm about to finish my master studies in the field of computer science at the University of Bremen.
+I received my B.Sc. in 2017 and will probably succeed with a M.Sc. in the course of 2019.

+My professional interests are quite diverse and lie in the following fields:
+- Comnputer networks
+- Information security and
+- Cognitive systems

 You might have heard of Bremen, because of the famous football club Werder Bremen.